 Original picture & supervision by Hiromasa Yonebayashi ©Hiromasa Yonebayashi/STUDIO PONOC

-Departure Lobby on 2nd Floor, International Passenger Terminal Building, Komatsu Airport
+International Departure Lobby on 2nd Floor, Komatsu Airport.
+Installed on March 22, 2018.

 * The production and installation of this art work was subsidized as a CSR and PR project by the Japan Lottery Association.